astropy/astropy-healpix/docs/index.rst

 About this package
 ==================

-This package is a new BSD-licensed implementation that is separate from the original GPL-licensed `HEALPix library <http://healpix.sourceforge.net>`_ and associated `healpy <https://github.com/healpy/healpy>`__ Python wrapper.
+**astropy-healpix** is a new BSD-licensed implementation that is separate from the original GPL-licensed `HEALPix library <http://healpix.sourceforge.net>`_ and associated `healpy <https://github.com/healpy/healpy>`__ Python wrapper.
 See :ref:`about` for further information about the difference between this new